colbyfayock/gatsby-starter-docz-netlifycms/README.md

 ## Quick Start with Netlify

+[![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/colbyfayock/gatsby-starter-docz-netlifycms)

-* Deploy app to Netlify from new Github repository [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/colbyfayock/gatsby-starter-docz-netlifycms)
+* Deploy app to Netlify from new Github repository using the button above

 Note: This will request Github access and will create a repository for you

 ## Getting Started